WorldFamousElectronics/PulseSensorPlayground/docs/signal-coach/README.md

 window, consumes each beat once, and rejects weak or clipped channels.
 It never converts PTT to blood pressure.
 This is an educational timing experiment, not a medical measurement.

+### UNO R4 WiFi upload options

+The full Arduino IDE is optional, but the first USB upload still needs local uploader tooling.
+Use one of these paths:

+- Arduino IDE 2 with the Arduino UNO R4 Boards package;
+- Arduino CLI with the Renesas core and its BOSSA uploader; or
+- Arduino Cloud Editor with Arduino Cloud Agent installed on the Mac.

+Signal Coach's **Connect** button uses Web Serial only after the sketch is on the board.
+It does not currently compile or flash the UNO R4 WiFi.
+The UNO R4 upload sequence changes the port into bootloader mode and uses the SAM-BA/BOSSA protocol, so a trustworthy one-click browser flasher is separate work from the serial dashboard.

 ## Complete source map